Stacked changes

 Extend the refactoring

-, we discover another improvement for the architecture.
+While working on 3-rename-bar, you discover another improvement for the

 git checkout 1-refactor